how to speak italian

 Pre-planning your conversations is easy.

-First, make a list of common topics and those you like to converse about.
+• Make a list of common topics and those you like to converse about.
 This can be about the usual topics like personal information, directions and ordering at a restaurant.
 You might even include some of your favorite subjects like books, movies or Italian food.

-For each topic, create a vocabulary list and sample sentences.
-This vocabulary list should include common words related to the topic, and your sample sentences should be things that you can imagine yourself saying during a conversation about it.
+• Create a vocabulary list and sample sentences.
+This vocabulary list should include common words related to the topic.
+Your sample sentences should be things you can imagine yourself saying during a conversation about it.
+Don’t be afraid to write full paragraphs either!

-There are also several Italian speaking courses that can help you plan your Italian conversations.
-Speaking courses present oral lessons on the most common topics at each stage of your Italian learning, so they can be a fantastic roadmap.
+• Take one of several Italian-speaking courses that can help you plan your conversations.
+Speaking courses present oral lessons on the most common topics at each stage of your Italian learning.
+I recommend individual oral-based courses like Michel Thomas Italian and Pimsleur.
+You may also choose to plan your conversations with a native Italian tutor or teacher via sites like Cyber Italian and italki.

 5. Find a Language Exchange Partner